 Winner by 6%

-Cloud Linux rates % higher than Red Hat on Sentiment Culture Ratings vs Red Hat Ratings based on looking at 1210 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What makes you most happy at work?" and "How do your customers perceive your company?".
+Cloud Linux rates % higher than Red Hat on Sentiment Culture Ratings vs Red Hat Ratings based on looking at 1222 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What's going wrong and how can it be improved?" and "What do you like best about your company?".